solidi/writing/56-driven-to-optimize-for-nice.md

 > I later discovered drivers gave access to the road, which otherwise would be denied entry for a significant time.
 As I made [wild turns](https://medium.com/@solidi/apps-doing-sh-t-f5ffa72140db) into busy intersections, my screaming kids egged me on.
 But fear not, I got a blink of the headlight before I entered.

 After passing through the area twice, I itched to do the same.
 I let go of my hardened New Yorker attitude, dropping a defensive posture.
-[I optimized for nice](https://twitter.com/diannaeanderson/status/1557155725796941830), no longer shaking my mental fist.
+[I optimized for nice](https://twitter.com/diannaeanderson/status/1557155725796941830), no longer shaking my fist.
 Instead, I'd blink my lights at abandoned drivers, peer pressuring the opposing lane to yield.
 Laughing loudly, my family in tow thought I had gone mad.
 But instead, I'd become coherent with the syntax of the arranged system.

 On the outside, nobody was angry.
 Everyone else was doing it without a care for the legal ramifications of liabilities.

 Why should we care?
+All the drivers were kind.

 ## Mood Generator Unavailable Within Trained Models